-The late Peter Nance, then President of Camp Creative, a community organization dedicated to the promotion and development of creativity, founded the Bellingen Music Festival in 2010.
+The late Peter Nance, then President of Camp Creative, a community organization dedicated to the promotion and development of creativity, founded the Bellingen Fine Music Festival in 2010.
 The Festival has been held annually since then and is now a major and highly anticipated event in the cultural calendar of the NSW Mid-North Coast.

 The Festival has a strong reputation for its high quality and innovative program and is a long way toward achieving its vision to be a significant regional music festival in the Australian calendar, presenting high quality music from differing classical traditions and performed by a diversity of established, emerging and local artists.
 Partially through the growing Fringe program, the original repertoire scope has been successfully widened to include classical, jazz, contemporary and world music.